ctobolski/typescript-node-starter/README.md

 ## Key Features

-- Code bundling
 - Server reloads on changes
-- Code formatting
+- Code formatting and linting
 - Tests configured for typescript and node environment

 ## Usage